 Rose nodded in understanding and stepped back.
 Her eyes fell upon her bundle of clothing on the table and she considered her options for a moment.
-The Guardian had said that there were three points in time and when Rose touched the dagger she'd be transported to the next location.
-A tudor dress however beautiful would not do.
+The White Guardian had said that there were three points in time and when Rose touched the dagger she'd be transported to the next location.
+A Tudor dress, however, beautiful would not do.
 Glancing back towards the screen that hid Lady Jane and Ellen Rose nodded to herself and grabbed her clothes.

 "I shall be in the reception room milady," Rose informed them.
 "Awaiting your return."

 Footsteps at the door made Rose turn towards it.
-Jane stood at the threshold wearing a white gown that was heavily embodied with a grey-ish blue bodice.
+Jane stood at the threshold wearing a white gown that was heavily embodied with a grey-blue bodice.
 Around her neck was an elegant necklace, a dark sapphire mounted in a round golden setting that hung from a heavy golden chain decorated with more sapphires.
-Jane hair was piled up on her head with a simple white and gold headdress.
+Jane's hair was piled up on her head with a simple white and gold headdress.
 She stood from the chair and smiled at Jane.

 "How do I look?"